IEP Goal Bank : Transition Skills

 • Maintaining Employment

 Having worked with large IEP teams in the past, I know the value of having a system to record ideas, thoughts, potential future goals, and what has already been mastered.
-Each section has a few columns to document all that the team brainstorms when developing appropriate IEP goals.
+Each section has a few columns on the right to document all that the team brainstorms when developing appropriate education, training, employment, or independent living goals, present levels of performance, or a student's transition services programming plan.

 Also, print this and include it in your student’s unofficial folder for future teams to reference.

 The skills in each section are broken down into 1 of 3 levels: foundational skill, growing in the skill, and independence.
 This easily helps you identify what skills to address first and next with your student and/or class.
-This really solves the problem of, ‘What goal do I write next for this student?’
-Just reference the list, find the next level of skills, and choose the most appropriate!
+This really solves the problem of, ‘What goal do I write next for this student?’ when used in conjunction with other age-appropriate transition assessments.
+Just identify the student's individual needs, reference the list, find the next level of skills, and choose the most appropriate!

 Stop feeling mentally drained when it comes to crafting quality IEP goals or developing your scope and sequence.
-Your teacher toolbox is in need of this awesome resource!
+Your teacher toolbox needs this really great resource!

 TL;DR